Write to Register for CMS (formerly known as CMSPT)

-All undergraduate and graduate students who want to fulfill their English writing requirements in the CMS program at SFSU must take the CMSPT.
+All undergraduate and graduate students who want to fulfill their English writing requirements in the CMS program at SF State must complete the Write to Register for CMS.
 This includes:

 - Multilingual students who have been educated predominately in a language other than English.